What is Dithering?

 POW-r or Psychoacoustically Optimized Wordlength Reduction

-POW-r 2 dithering is finest utilized for speech.
+POW-r 2 dithering is the finest utilized for speech.

 Type 3: Type 3 POW-r dithering is used for extremely dynamic recordings, like orchestral music.
 Like type 2, noise shaping is used, nonetheless, the extent to which certain frequencies are attenuated and amplified is way better.
 Primarily the EQ curve applied to the noise is larger.

-POW-r 3 dither is claimed to be finest for extremely dynamic music.
+POW-r 3 dither is claimed to be the finest for extremely dynamic music.

 This means one thing has to get left behind.
 However, how will you do the least damage?

-The primary choice is to easily reduce the numbers off to make them match.
-That is known as truncation and it’s the least correct approach of fixing the issue.
+The primary choice is to easily reduce the numbers to make them match.
+That is known as truncation and it’s the least correct approach to fixing the issue.

-As an alternative of simply reducing the numbers off, we are able to try rounding them up or right down to get nearer to representing the 24-bit audio in 16-bits.
+As an alternative to simply reducing the numbers, we are able to try rounding them up or right down to get nearer to representing the 24-bit audio in 16-bits.

 However what occurs when the quantity you need to round is true in the middle?
 You may attempt a rule of thumb—say you resolve to round up each time you encounter a number proper in the center.

 This way at the very least you’ll be right some of the time.
 The trade-off is that you already know you’ll be mistaken simply as often!
 That is known as a rounding error.
-This is a common error when you are not full aware what is dithering.
+This is a common error when you are not fully aware of what is dithering.

 The noise (or random variation) that dither provides basically randomizes the choice to round up or down.